lakridserne/db-miniproject-2-nosql/README.md

 ## Activity
 // desciption of file
-We have a big file that has a size around 24GB that tells us how many followers each twittersprofile has.
-The file contains a list over id´s consisting of numbers which is split into two sections, where first section is the follwers and the other section is the one being followed.
+We have a big file that has a size around 24GB that tells us how many followers each twitter profile has.
+The file contains a list of IDs on all the follwers and the profiles being followed.

-1)  Import stament: This statement import the "2G.csv" file.
+1)  Import stament: This statement import the "Twitter_data.csv" file.

    Neo4J

-        neo4j-admin import --node=2G.csv

-     MATCH (n {following: '14911246'}) RETURN n;
+        USING PERIODIC COMMIT 500
+        LOAD CSV FROM 'file:///twitter_data.csv' AS line
+        CREATE (:Twitter_follower { following: line[0], follower: line[1] } );